-Understanding Searching Techniques: From Pragmatic Searches to Searches to Inform HTA and Systematic Reviews Training Day, University of York
+Understanding Search Strategies for HTA and Systematic Reviews: an Introduction Training Day, University of York

-Literature searches are the foundation for many aspects of high quality health research and technology assessment; including systematic reviews, rapid evidence assessments and economic model development.
-This training course provides an introduction to searching techniques for project managers, research commissioners and new searchers, who are seeking a better understanding of how searches are constructed and adapted to meet the needs of various types of projects.
+Structured, systematic literature searches are the foundation for many aspects of high quality health research including health technology assessment and systematic reviews.
+This training course provides an introduction to a structured process of search strategy development for project managers, research commissioners and new searchers, who are seeking a better understanding of how searches are constructed and run.
+The day will involve demonstrations, practical work and discussion to enable delegates to gain the knowledge and skills to manage, oversee and carry out structured literature searches.

 The trainers are experienced information specialists, trainers and researchers.
 Their extensive experience lies in conducting literature searches to inform evidence syntheses such as health technology assessments and systematic reviews.